aberbegall/novnc-launch-powershell/README.md

 ## Prerequisites
 To execute the script chocolatey needs to be installed.
 Check how to install it here https://chocolatey.org/install.

-## Description
-The script automates the following actions:

-	- installing the required components
-		- nodejs
-		- npm
-		- nodejs modules (optimist, policyfile, ws and http-server)
-		- putty (only applicable to LaunchWithPlink.ps1)
-	- configure components
-	- download the novnc and websockify source from master branch
-	- start the services
-		- novnc webserver
-		- websockify proxy server
-		- plink tunnel (only applicable to LaunchWithPlink.ps1)
-	- open novcn browser instance

 ## Instructions
 ### To launch (novnc server + websockify + vnc web client)